Rick and Morty season 5

 The fifth season of the animated television series Rick and Morty consisted of 10 episodes, part of the 70 episodes ordered by Adult Swim after they renewed the series in 2018.
-The series stars Justin Roiland as both titular characters.
-The season premiered on June 20, 2021 and concluded on September 5, 2021.
+The series stars Justin Roiland as both titular characters, alongside Chris Parnell as Jerry Smith, Spencer Grammer as Summer Smith, and Sarah Chalke as Beth Smith and Space Beth.
+The season premiered on June 20, 2021, and concluded on September 5, 2021.